oyin-bo/three-g/README.md

 The integration in `demo.js` reveals the elegant choreography between renderer and physics:

-1. **Initialization**: Particle data flows from CPU arrays into the physics system via `particleSystem({ particles })`.
+1. **Initialization**: Particle data flows from CPU arrays into the physics system via `particleSystem({ particles, method })`.
+The method parameter selects between 'monopole', 'quadrupole' (default), or 'spectral' implementations.
 The system uploads this data to GPU textures during initialization—positions, velocities, colors all transformed into WebGL textures.

 2. **GPU-to-GPU Pipeline**: The mass spot mesh is created in texture mode, directly consuming the physics system's position and color textures.
 No intermediate copies, no CPU readbacks—the renderer samples directly from the physics textures.